pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2007.md

 However, these exceptions may then be swallowed up by some higher level expression, like a ZeroOrMore.
-ZeroOrMore expects exceptions to happen, using the occurrence of an exception to tell it 'there are no more', and the 'zero' in ZeroOrMore means that even if there is <strong>no</strong> match, that is okay in the bigger scheme of things, we have succeeded, continue parsing at the next expression.
+ZeroOrMore expects exceptions to happen, using the occurrence of an exception to tell it 'there are no more', and the 'zero' in ZeroOrMore means that even if there is **no** match, that is okay in the bigger scheme of things, we have succeeded, continue parsing at the next expression.
 So we can see that the parser can quickly move away from the actual syntax error, and end up reporting some exception for a seemingly unrelated expression - in fact, it is usually one of the upper-most expressions that ends up throwing the final exception.